Cheddi Jagan: Premier of British Guiana (1961–1964)

-Leader of the Opposition (1964-1992)
+Leader of the Opposition (1964–1992)

 Following Burnham's election in 1964, a constitutional conference was held in London.
 Jagan refused to attend in protest at the imprisonment of PPP members at Mazaruni Prison.
 As agreed at the conference, Guyana gained independence from the United Kingdom on 26 May 1966.
 Jagan opposed this date for independence, as it was the anniversary of the Wismar Massacre of 1964.
 The same year, Jagan published "The West On Trial: My Fight for Guyana's Freedom", concerning his experience working towards Guyanese independence, which remains his most popular written work.

+In 1965 Jagan attempted to enter the United States to join a protest against the Vietnam War but he was denied entry.
+He was again denied entry in 1967 to attend a planned speaking tour which had to be cancelled as a result.

 He was elected as Leader of the Opposition and Minority Leader in 1966, and would remain in the role until 1973 when Marcellus Fielden Singh took over the role.
 He subsequently took the role again from 1976 until his election as president in 1992.
 During this time, Jagan would repeatedly protest at the authoritarian policies of Burnham's administration, with electoral fraud being reported in 1968, 1973, 1980 and 1985.

 In 1969, the People's Progressive Party attended the 1969 International Meeting of Communist and Workers Parties, with Jagan attending personally.
 Jagan was subsequently elected General Secretary of the PPP.

 In 1973, the PPP boycotted the National Assembly in protest at the fraudulent 1973 elections, and at the deaths of two Indo-Guyanese on election day.
 In 1974, a raid on Jagan's home found parts of a revolver and he was charged with illegal possession.

 Starting in 1975, the PPP began a period of closer collaboration with Burnham's PNC, offering "critical support" when the PNC pushed for pro-socialist policies and was under the pressure of Venezuelan border claims, as well as proposing a national government with the PPP forming part of the ruling party in 1977.
 In 1978, Jagan was awarded the Order of Friendship of Peoples by the Soviet Union at the Kremlin.

 The 1978 Guyanese constitutional referendum was strongly opposed by Jagan.
 The referendum would prolong the parliamentary term and would expand presidential powers.
 Jagan's party led a boycott of the vote.
 The referendum passed with 97% of the vote, and the vote is considered to be fraudulent.

 Following the death of Burnham in 1985, Desmond Hoyte came to power.
 Influenced by Jimmy Carter, Hoyte would put forward electoral reforms which would lead to the 1992 elections being internationally recognised as free and fair.